Maham-j/HackerRank-Problems/Designer-PDF-Viewer/Readme.md

 ## 🔐 License:

-This program is licensed under [insert license type].
+This program is licensed under [MIT](mit).
 See LICENSE.md for more details.

+## Connect with Me 🌐

+Discover more exciting coding projects on my [GitHub repository](https://github.com/Maham-j)

+Connect with me on [LinkedIn](https://www.linkedin.com/in/maham-jamil-268584267)

+Connect with me on HackerRank: [HackerRank ](https://www.hackerrank.com/maham_jamil)

 ---

-Feel free to customize this README according to your specific program, adding more details or instructions as needed.
+Happy coding! 🚀